kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 type: Installation
 ---

-This installation guide explains how you can quickly deploy Kyma on a cluster with a wildcard DNS provided by [`xip.io`](http://xip.io) using a GitHub release of your choice.
+This installation guide explains how you can quickly deploy Kyma on a cluster.
+For Gardener clusters a DNS name and a TLS certificate is automatically provided by Gardener services.
+For GKE and AKS clusters a wildcard DNS provided by [`xip.io`](http://xip.io) service and a self-signed TLS certificate is used.
+See [certificates](https://link.here) for details about certificate management in Kyma available use-cases.

 >**TIP:** An xip.io domain is not recommended for production.
 If you want to expose the Kyma cluster on your own domain, follow the [installation guide](#installation-install-kyma-with-your-own-domain).
 To install Kyma using your own image instead of a GitHub release, follow the [instructions](#installation-use-your-own-kyma-installer-image).